Around the world

 Since 1951 Columbans in Peru have been working in parishes and serving the poor in places where the dignity of life is not respected.
 Our main focus is to promote and empower lay leadership in the Church and Peruvian society.
 Christ is our model, and by our efforts to live and promote gospel values, we channel His fullness of life to all.

-Columbans in the Philippines have found a myriad of ways to live out their call to mission.
+Today, we continue to help the local Church to become more fully missionary.
+We work in various ministries throughout the Philippines, including Parish ministry, Interreligious Dialogue, Indigenous People’s Apostolate, Justice, Peace and the Integrity of Creation, and support ministries with the deaf and those with special needs, among others.
 We lead others on a ‘deep journey into Laudato Si’ to inspire urgent action for the care of God’s creation.
 This resonates among the indigenous tribal communities of Mindanao, where we also help to facilitate inter-religious dialogue between Christians and Muslims.

 Among those working in the Taiwan Mission Unit are ordained Columbans, Lay Missionaries and Seminarians.
 Our current mission priorities are ministering among migrant workers, immigrants and their families and victims of human trafficking.
 We work with indigenous peoples in the Taian Paris located in the Hsinchu Diocese besides support disadvantaged infants, children and youth and those living with and affected by HIV/AIDS.
 The majority of our ministry is based in three Migrant Centres of the Hsinchu Diocese.